The university course numbering system gives an indication of the expectations for the level at which the

 Courses numbered at the 500 level are either In-Service Education courses or are Fieldwork courses.
 In-Service Education courses are designed for educators who want to update their knowledge and/or professional skills in a particular field or to acquire basic knowledge in a new field.
 These courses do not apply toward an undergraduate or graduate degree.
 Juniors and seniors who are potential graduate students may enroll in these courses, with the permission of the School of Education, to advance toward a teaching endorsement.
 Fieldwork courses are offered through the Occupational Therapy program to students who have completed the academic phase of the program and are continuing with the clinical phase.

-Courses numbered at the 600 level are for graduate students or graduate degree candidates only.
+Courses numbered at the 600 or 700 level are for graduate students or graduate degree candidates only.

 There are certain numbers which are restricted to specific uses: __93 and __94 are seminar numbers and